AlexSchuwald/project-todos/white-power.md

 - A2– Restriction area

-/Δh– head lossesΔh– head losses
+- Δh– head losses

-Q– flow rate
+- Q– flow rate

 Ramesh plotted the graph between Q on the y-axis and ΔhΔh​ on the x-axis and claimed that cd1−β42g1−β4​cd​​2g​ is the slope of the obtained straight line.